DirectedEdges/eightshapes-com/README.md

 1. As a best practice, make sure you've committed all the changes you want to deploy and pushed or merged them into the `master` branch.
 There's no code-level enforcement of this, the deploy task will simply deploy whatever state your current local environment is in.
-2. From your clean, local copy of the `master` branch run the local environment using the `gulp` command.
+2. From your clean, local copy of the `master` branch run the local environment from Terminal using the command: `gulp`
-3. Browse around in the local environment to ensure your intended changes are present and that there are no sass or nunjucks compilation errors in Terminal.
+3. Browse around your local environment to ensure the intended changes are present and there are no sass or nunjucks compilation errors in Terminal.
-4. Once satisfied that the local environment is ready to deploy `ctrl + C` to stop it from running.
+4. Once satisfied the local environment is ready to deploy stop the local environment from Terminal using the command: `ctrl + C`
-5. Finally run `gulp deploy-to-gh-pages` to deploy to eightshapes.com
+5. Deploy to eightshapes.com from Terminal using the command: `gulp deploy-to-gh-pages`
-6. What a few minutes (usually less than 5) and verify your changes are present on [eightshapes.com](https://eightshapes.com)
+6. Wait a few minutes (usually less than 5) and verify your changes are present on [eightshapes.com](https://eightshapes.com)

 ### Troubleshooting

 If you've run the `gulp deploy-to-gh-pages` command but still don't see your changes on eightshapes.com:
 1. Go to the site's [github repo](https://github.com/EightShapes/eightshapes-com) and switch to the `gh-pages` branch using the web UI.
-Confirm that your changes are present in that branch.
+Confirm your changes are present in that branch.
 2. Check [Github's status page](https://status.github.com/messages) and make sure there are no issues related to "Github Pages Builds"